eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-acknowledgements.md

 back, using the same `"correlation-id"` in the [protocol headers](protocol-specification.html#headers) as contained in the received twin event, live command or live message.

+The labels of issued acknowledgements are globally unique for each subscriber.
+Before a subscriber is allowed to send acknowledgements, it must declare the labels of acknowledgements it sends.
+Any declared label taken by another subscriber causes an appropriate error for each channel that may issue acknowledgements.

 ### Issuing ACKs via HTTP
 It is not possible to issue acknowledgements via HTTP, because it is impossible to subscribe for twin events, live commands or live messages via HTTP.